Stefan Weber (media researcher): Public plagiarism allegations

 Weber has raised allegations against several high-profile public personalities.
 While Weber has uncovered a number of plagiarism incidents, he has been criticized for his methods and his conclusions with critics accusing him of running campaigns based on misrepresentations due to personal motivations.
-Silvia Ettl-Huber, professor of economics at a University of Applied Sciences criticized Weber for defining plagiarism as a deviation from his own standards which leads to i.e. repeated quotes of a single author being accused of plagiarism.
+Silvia Ettl-Huber, professor of economics at a University of Applied Sciences criticized Weber for defining plagiarism as a deviation from his own standards which leads to, for example, repeated quotes of a single author being accused of plagiarism.

 In 2007, Weber accused the then minister of science Johannes Hahn of having copied "dozens of pages" of his dissertation.
 An examination conducted on behalf of the University of Vienna found that Hahn had not appropriated works of other authors and concluded that the thesis was likely compliant with the then valid citation style which was also suggested by the supervisor of the thesis Peter Kampits but would not comply with modern rules for citations.
 In 2020, Weber found that the general manager of a subsidiary company of the Burgtheater had wrongly claimed to hold a doctorate in mathematics.
 In 2021, Weber discovered sections in the dissertation and diploma thesis of then minister for labour Christine Aschbacher, which consisted of nonsensical rants that lacked grammar and scientific standards.
 As a consequence, Aschbacher resigned from her office.
 In 2024, Weber claimed that the editor-in-chief of Süddeutsche Zeitung had plagiarized her dissertation and had fraudulently copied journalistic articles.
 An examination of the dissertation conducted by the University of Salzburg found "no relevant scientific misconduct", a review by Süddeutsche Zeitung found that in about two thirds of the cases, Weber had found texts which other websites had copied from Süddeutsche Zeitung without identifying that Süddeutsche Zeitung was the original publisher.
 Other parts of texts Weber had accused of plagiarism were commonly quoted facts, official statements or general definitions.
 In the aftermath, Weber was accused of advancing a smear campaign run against Süddeutsche Zeitung and its staff by right-wing internet activists.

-In 2025 Weber started making public allegations against Frauke Brosius-Gersdorf after she had been nominated as a candidate for the Federal Constitutional Court in July 2025.
-Neither the University of Hamburg, where she passed her First State Examination in Law, nor the University of Potsdam, where she was teaching at the time, initially commented on Webers allegations, with journalist Harald Neuber by mid August 2025 in Telepolis crediting Weber with "taking plagiarism investigations from discreet backroom deals to the public".
+In 2025 Weber started making public allegations against Frauke Brosius-Gersdorf after she had been nominated by the German Social Democrats as a candidate for the German Federal Constitutional Court in July 2025.